ajavamind/rca-studio2/README.md

 https://github.com/ajavamind/Extract-WAV-Data

 A distinguishing characteristic of games that run in FRED II systems is that the first byte of programs is "0", the IDLE instruction that waits for a DMA or interrupt.
+There is a note in the RCA CDP1801 data sheet (file number 900):

+> "If a DMA request is used to bring the processor out of IDLE, it will increment te contents of R(0) by 1.
+The first instruction will, therefore, be fetched from memory location 0001 and not 0000.
+Thus, program execution begins at location 0001 with R(0) as the program counter.
+It is recommended that MEM.LOC.0000 not be used by the program."

 ### RCA Video Coin Arcade Game Console